NeCTAR-RC/nectarcloud-tier0doco/articles/NeCTAR Documentation--DOCID16/NeCTAR Fundamentals--DOCID26/Security Groups--DOCID50.md

 - from which addresses your instance will accept inbound traffic to the open ports

-> NOTE: If you do not specify a security group at boot the default security
+> NOTE: If you do not specify a security group at boot, the default security
 > group will be applied

-- Each rule adds further access, it never cancels or overrides another rule.
+- Each rule adds further access; it never cancels or overrides another rule.
 - Rules can have overlapping ranges and addresses.
 - Rules for the same ports and addresses can be added to more than one Security Group

 ## Removing Network Access

-To remove access to a port or from an address locate all security groups with rules relating to that port or address, then
+To remove access to a port or from an address, locate all security groups with rules relating to that port or address, then

 - remove or edit each applicable rule, OR